rust-windowing/winit/FEATURES.md

 # Features

+## Extending this section

+If your PR makes notable changes to Winit's features, please update this section as follows:

+- If your PR adds a new feature, add a brief description to the relevant section.
+If the feature is a core feature, add a row to the feature matrix and describe what platforms the feature has been implemented on.

+- If your PR begins a new API rework, add a row to the `Pending API Reworks` table.
+If the PR implements the API rework on all relevant platforms, please move it to the `Completed API Reworks` table.

+- If your PR implements an already-existing feature on a new platform, either mark the feature as *completed*, or mark it as *mostly completed* and link to an issue describing the problems with the implementation.

 ## Core

 ### Windowing
 - **Window initialization**: Winit allows the creation of a window
-- **Pointer to OpenGL**: Winit provides the necessary pointers to initialize a working opengl context
+- **Providing pointer to init OpenGL**: Winit provides the necessary pointers to initialize a working opengl context
-- **Pointer to Vulkan**: Same as OpenGL but for Vulkan
+- **Providing pointer to init Vulkan**: Same as OpenGL but for Vulkan
 - **Window decorations**: The windows created by winit are properly decorated, and the decorations can be deactivated
 - **Window decorations toggle**: Decorations can be turned on or off after window creation
 - **Window resizing**: The windows created by winit can be resized and generate the appropriate events when they are.
-The application can precisely control its window size if wanted.
+The application can precisely control its window size if desired.
+- **Window resize increments**: When the window gets resized, the application can choose to snap the window's size to specific values.
 - **Window transparency**: Winit allows the creation of windows with a transparent background.
 - **Window maximization**: The windows created by winit can be maximized upon creation.
 - **Window maximization toggle**: The windows created by winit can be maximized and unmaximized after creation.
-- **Fullscreen**: The windows created by winit support being fullscreen.
+- **Fullscreen**: The windows created by winit can be put into fullscreen mode.
 - **Fullscreen toggle**: The windows created by winit can be switched to and from fullscreen after creation.
+- **HiDPI support**: Winit assists developers in appropriately scaling HiDPI content.
 - **Popup windows**: Windows can be created relative to the client area of other windows, and parent windows can be disabled in favor of popup windows.
 This feature also guarantees that popup windows get drawn above their owner.